flutter/website/flutter-for-react-native/index.md

 ### How do I create reusable components?

-In React Native, you define a class to create a reusable component and then use `props` to set or return properties and values of the selected elements.
+In React Native, you would define a class to create a reusable component and then use `props` methods to set or return properties and values of the selected elements.
 In the example below, the `CustomCard` class is defined and then used inside a parent class.